 Full-time status for fall and spring terms is 15 semester hours, although 12 semester hours is considered full-time for federal financial aid programs.
 Some scholarships or grants may require additional hours each semester.
 Most programs of study require more than 12 semester hours per semester to complete a degree within the suggested timeframe.
 Generally, 19 hours is the maximum load a student may carry during a regular semester.
-Any student wishing to take more than 19 hours must have a cumulative GPA of at least 3.0 and request permission from the Vice Chancellor for Academic Services.
+Any student wishing to take more than 19 hours, with the exception of flex terms, must have a cumulative GPA of at least 3.0 and request permission from the Vice Chancellor for Academic Services.